 Thomas Allen appears in the 1888 Indianapolis City Directory living at 2715 N. Capital street.
 He continued to live there until his death.
 His wife Kate lived there until at least 1913, her last appearance in the City Directory before moving back to Ohio.

 Thomas’ house is 1.5 story frame house.
 There are two rooms downstairs and two small porches, one in the front and one in the back.
 It seems to be the smallest house of those shown above.
-On the back of the lot (Not visible in this section of the diagram) was another dwelling, numbered 2715 r.
+On the back of the lot was another dwelling, numbered 2715 r, where my great grandmother, and her family – including my grandmother, lived in 1902.
 I thought it was interesting that the three black residents, all laborers, owned their houses free of mortgage.
 And that everybody on this chart was literate.

 Looking through the enumeration district where the house was located in the 1900 Census, it was a mostly white district.
 There were a fair number of naturalized citizens and a number who had been born in Ireland or Germany or who had parents born there.

 I found the information here in Thomas and Kate Allen’s pension file, the 1900 census on Ancestry.com, the 1897 Sanborn map at this link, and Wikipidea.